jomigo96/cookbook/source/recipes/feijoada_porco.rst

 Steps
 ^^^^^

-If using dried beans, pre-soak them overnight, then boil in lightly salted water until al-dente.
+If using dried beans, pre-soak them overnight, then boil in lightly salted water until :term:`al dente`.
 Depending on the type of beans, usually 45 minutes.

 Sweat diced onion in olive oil for a few minutes, then add minced garlic.